-Eoghan Plunkett, however, would describe one as a “pup” and "a nasty piece of work" the other a “pain in the arse” and a “me-Féiner” (a play on “Sinn Féin” meaning “ourselves,” “mé-Féin” is the Irish for “myself,” implying that de Valera only looked after himself).
+However, Eoghan Plunkett, a nephew of 1916 Easter Rising leader Joseph Mary Plunkett, describes one as a “pup” and "a nasty piece of work," and the other as a “pain in the arse” and a “me-Féiner” (a play on “Sinn Féin” meaning “ourselves,” “mé-Féin” is the Irish for “myself,” implying that de Valera only looked after himself).

-Eoghan’s uncle was Joseph Mary Plunkett, one of the leaders of the 1916 Easter Rising and a signatory of the Proclamation of Independence.
-He was famously executed for his role in the 1916 Rising in Kilmainham Gaol just hours after marrying his sweetheart Grace Gifford in the prison’s chapel.
+In 2016, 86-year-old Eoghan Plunkett, then a resident of TLC Citywest nursing home in Dublin, was the living legacy of one of Ireland’s most revolutionary families.
+His uncle Joseph Mary Plunkett, one of the leaders of the 1916 Easter Rising and a signatory of the Proclamation of Independence, was famously executed for his role in the 1916 Rising in Kilmainham Gaol just hours after marrying his sweetheart Grace Gifford in the prison’s chapel.

 Eoghan’s own father George Plunkett was also sentenced to death for his participation in the Rising, as was his other uncle Jack.
 In the end, they were not executed and his father and uncle Jack were to later become important IRA men, taking the anti-Treaty side during the Civil War.